puppetlabs/bolt/pre-docs/bolt_installing_modules.md

      mod 'myteam/app_foo', local: true
      ```

+     Alternately, any modules you don't want to manage with the Puppetfile can be manually installed to a different subdirectory in the Boltdir, such as `site`.

 4. From a terminal, install the modules listed in the Puppetfile: `bolt puppetfile install`.

      By default, Bolt installs modules to the modules subdirectory inside the Boltdir.
 To override this location, update the modulepath setting in the Bolt config file.